-April vacation week is full of possibilities for kids in Boston.
-Besides getting out to enjoy everything spring has to offer, families have their pick of cool activities, including tons of ways to celebrate Patriots' Day and Earth Day.
-The Cambridge Science Festival is most definitely a top pick in my household, but it's only one of many events going on, so have a peek at the additional gems below to enjoy with the kids.
+April vacation week is full of exciting possibilities for kids in Boston—no plane tickets required.
+Besides getting out to enjoy the start of spring weather, families have their pick of cool activities between April 15th and 23rd, including tons of ways to celebrate Patriots' Day, Earth Day and Easter.
+The Cambridge Science Festival (pictured at top) is most definitely a top pick in my household, but it's only one of many events going on, so have a peek at the additional gems below to enjoy with the kids.
 Here's to a fantastic week for everyone!

 Local museums have families in mind with all of their fantastic offerings this week.
-There are programs for young artists at the MFA (pictured), the ICA, and the deCordova.
-Budding historians can enjoy special activities at the Old State House, the Paul Revere House, and the Old Manse.
-Last but certainly not least, special celebrations for the Earth are going on at the Boston Children's Museum and the EcoTarium.
+There are programs for young artists at the MFA, the ICA, the Boston Children's Museum, and the deCordova.
+Budding historians can enjoy special activities at the the Paul Revere House and the Old Manse.
+Other great museum options include visiting the New Environment Science Museum at the Charlestown Navy Yard or participating in STEM activities at The Children's Museum in Easton.
+Last but certainly not least, special celebrations for the Earth are going on at the EcoTarium.

 If you're determined to hit the great outdoors for April vacation, one way to get a running start is on the sidelines as spectators of the Boston Marathon or any of the Patriots' Day activities throughout the week.
-The Franklin Park Zoo, Stone Zoo, and Roger Williams Park Zoo are all are running special events for kids.
-Programs like Fairy Garden Days, a Garden Scavenger Hunt, or a Fairy House Building Workshop might be the perfect thing for outdoorsy kids.
-Finally, round out the week with a hike on the Storybook Walk or a trip to Spectacle Island for Junior Ranger Day.
+The Franklin Park Zoo, Stone Zoo, and Roger Williams Park Zoo are all are hosting special events for kids.
+Programs like Fairy Garden Days, Wild About Reptiles or a Fairy House Building Workshop might be the perfect thing for outdoorsy families.
+Or hop aboard the Swan Boats as they make their maiden voyage of 2017.
+Finally, round out the week when Earth Day Meets Math Day at The Discovery Museums.

 Shows and Indoor Fun

-One of our favorite spots here at Mommy Poppins is 826 Boston, a nonprofit organization offering writing workshops for kids over break.
+One of our favorite local organizations is 826 Boston, a nonprofit group offering writing workshops for kids over break.
 Another great option all week long is up in Lowell, where all kinds of free activities are available as part of the April Play-cation program.
-For something completely different, bring the whole family to check out out a new art exhibition or take older kids to see stars at an observatory night.
-Finally, some local libraries are offering fantastic programs, with everything from a kid-friendly concert to a Minecraft coding session to a performance of Alice in Wonderland.
+For something completely different, take older kids to see stars at an observatory night in Cambridge.
+Finally, some local libraries are offering fantastic programs, like Dot & Dash, where kids can learn to program robots, and Toto the Tornado Kitten, which includes story time and a craft activity.
 All for free!